-The Remuneration Committee is responsible for the Board policy with respect to senior executives' salary and other remuneration.
-It specifically determines within remuneration principles agreed with the Board, the total remuneration package of each Executive Director and reviews the remuneration packages for other senior executives.
+The Remuneration Committee is responsible for the Board policy with respect to senior Executives' salary and other remuneration.
+It specifically determines within remuneration principles agreed with the Board, the total remuneration package of each Executive Director and reviews the remuneration packages for other senior Executives.
 A copy of the terms of reference is available on request.

-The Committee met 10 times during the year.
-Details of attendance are shown in the Corporate Governance report on page 24.
+The Committee met on four scheduled occasions during the year.
+Details of attendance are shown in the Corporate Governance report on page 25.